-- Keep details of the ingredients you use (e.g. write down and follow your recipes) so you know what ingredients and allergens they contain. - Check recipes or specifications meet the rules in the Code. - Check the labels of your ingredients or the foods you use. - Any processing aids, additives (e.g colours), preservatives, vitamins or minerals must be food grade and permitted for use. - You must be able to tell customers whether a food contains each individual allergen if they ask.
+- Keep details of the ingredients you use (e.g. write down and follow your recipes) so you know what ingredients and allergens they contain. - Check recipes or specifications meet the rules in the Code. - · Check the labels of your ingredients or the foods you use. - Any processing aids, additives (e.g colours), preservatives, vitamins or minerals must be food grade and permitted for use. - You must be able to tell customers whether a food contains each individual allergen if they ask.
 For packaged foods this information must be on the packaging.
-All staff must be able to tell your customers if your food contains allergens. - If you think a food isn't labelled correctly, especially if it probably has an allergen that isn't listed (e.g. a frozen pie doesn't list wheat flour or gluten) - check with your supplier before selling it.
+All staff must be able to tell your customers if your food contains allergens.

-- Your verifier will: - ask how you know what is in the ingredients you use, - ask how you know the recipes or specifications you use meet the requirements of the Code. - Your verifier may: - ask staff to tell them which foods contain allergens.
+- · Your verifier will: - ask how you know what is in the ingredients you use, - ask how you know the recipes or specifications you use meet the requirements of the Code. - Your verifier may: - · ask staff to tell them which foods contain allergens.